omnixtar/omnixtar.github.io/djson/index.md

 ### DJSON: Decentralised JSON
 #### GitHub Jekyll Markdown Quickstart Hack

+DJSON or Decesntralised JSON is a critical breakthrough by Omni*Web where base 64 hash codes representing any kind of digital assets and entities, from user identifiers to social media actions such as like, comment and share, are embedded in the unassuming ubiquitous JSON strings.

 Omni\*Web will attempt to improve Jekyll's documentation, as we shall do for other free software projects too, as Omni\*Web aim is to create a truly decentralised web ecosystem, **OWNED and OPERATED by free individual users and free software programmers, capable of providing free alternatives to ALL existing services** provided by the biggest trillion dollar corporations such as MMAGA -- a funny abbreviation for Microsoft, Meta, Amazon, Google and Apple.

 This article itself will demonstrate several features of Omni*Web aiming at improving Jekyll documentation and promoting it, as well as introduce metaprogramming features that can be used to extend Jekyll's functionalities.